SebastienChauvin/paragliding-task-checker/README.old.md

 * Did you then enter the waypoints in order?
 * Did you then enter the ESS before the ESS deadline is set?
 * Did you then enter the goal cylinder before the Goal deadline if set?

-## About
-Feel free to modify.
-At the moment, assumes start time SSS, and that we're just entering cylinders.
-Also ignores all height Mostly as I have no idea how anything else works.